JuanPabloDiaz/wikipediaViewer/README.md

 This project is a Wikipedia Viewer, which is a time management system that encourages people to work with the time they have—rather than against it.
 Using this method, you break your workday into 25-minute chunks separated by five-minute breaks.
 These intervals are referred to as pomodoros.

 This project was built as part of the **[freeCodeCamp’s legacy Front End Development Certification]()**.
 The goal was to build a Wikipedia Viewer with React.
+[Learn more](https://www.freecodecamp.org/learn/coding-interview-prep/take-home-projects/build-a-wikipedia-viewer)

 <div align="center">